PaloAltoNetworks/pan.dev/products/splunk/docs/dashboards.md

 ## User Behavior {#user}

-Track anamalous user behavior such as unacceptable web browsing, protocol tunneling, data leakage, and non-standard application usage.
+Track anomalous user behavior such as unacceptable web browsing, protocol tunneling, data leakage, and non-standard application usage.
 Use filters to create a report for a specific user.

 | Product Required |  |
 | :--- | :--- |